John Weldon

 nats-server --signal reload

 No application restarts.
 No client reconnections.
-The next request routes to Region 2.
+The next request published in Region 1 routes across the gateway to Region 2’s service.
 Failing back is the same operation in reverse.